NatalieC15/papers/journal.md

 We have to acknowledge previous work, so as not to appear full of overselves.
 Haywood et al 1998 made great measurements here already.

-We used an AMS (Allen et all 2004) to measure particle composition
+We used an AMS (Allen et all 2004) to measure particle composition.

+Ground based measurements of BBOA have been made by J. Smith et al.